syncfusion-content/maui-docs/MAUI/Radial-Menu/Segmenting-Placing-Items.md

 documentation: ug
 ---

-# Segmenting and Placing the Items in .NET MAUI Radial Menuu (SfRadialMenu)
+# Segmenting and Placing the Items in .NET MAUI Radial Menu

 There are two different layout types available for radial menu: